 With TTL flashes (the ones built in the camera or modern day flash units), the flash power can be easily controlled by using the flash compensation setting.

-(Villager with shades – Captured on a full frame camera body with a 135mm lens.
-He was standing on a bridge with greyish-white footpath.
+(Villager with shades, looking at sun – Captured on a full frame camera body with a 135mm lens.
+He was standing on a new road with greyish-white footpath.
 The surface of the footpath acted as a reflector under the harsh sun and smoothened the dark shadow that would have formed on the neck in other similar situations.
-Also note the difference in tonal range of the face and the sun-glasses.
-This extreme difference increases the dominance of sun-glasses in the portrait.
-An extremely dark vignette was added in post-processing to tone down the background a bit.)

 Reflectors also work fine.
 Reflector is anything that reflects light back on to the subject.
 Walls, clothes and even paper sheets can work as reflectors.
 Use a white sheet of paper to reflect some extra light on to the face.
 I find that in ambient light, reflectors provide better results than fill-flash.
 See the above photograph showcasing the use of a naturally existing reflector.